Shirley E. Scheier

 Individual media study within the context of group discussion and critique.

-ART 450 is for School of Art seniors and juniors exploring self-initiated subject matter using previous course work in printmaking, including: monotype and other transfer drawing methods, intaglio, relief printing (linocut, woodcut), artist hand made books, and alternative approaches to drawing.
+Group meetings one day per week at 9:30.
+Individual assistance during remainder of class period.
+ART 450 is for School of Art seniors and juniors exploring self-initiated subject matter using previous course work in printmaking and drawing, including: monotype and other transfer drawing methods, intaglio, relief printing (linocut, woodcut), artist hand made books, and both traditional and alternative approaches to drawing.
 The course provides group discussion and individual critiques for developing imagery resulting in focused portfolio of work.
 A specific pre- requisite is not necessary for junior and senior Studio Art majors.
 Previous printmaking enrollment as another college, or any one of the printmaking classes offered at UW.
 Due to limitations of the workshop, silkscreen printing is not a possibility for ART 450.

 Student learning goals

 Students will assemble a professional works-on-paper and printmaking portfolio, with artist presentation.
 Students will gain knowledge regarding preparation for possible application for grants, graduate school, gallery exhibition, or admittance into a printmaking workshop cooperative.

 Students will utilize the 10 weeks exploring a focused body of work.
 The assembly of works-on-paper will be thematically cohesive and/or a consistent methodology.

 The primary focus of the course is methods for visual research and image development relative to content, concept, and subject matter

 Various technical demonstrations, including multi-matrix printing and registration (color block printing or color etchings)

 Students will learn of professional resources for future studio, future study, materials, and equipment.